EMBL-EBI-TSI/aap-client-php/readme.rst

 More validity checks can be done following the structure in ``src/Checker/PresentSubjectChecker.php`` and adding them in the function ``getClaimChecks()`` in ``src/Token/TokenTester.php``.

-More test tokens/claims can be added in ``src/Claim/ClaimFactory.php`` along with the expected resul .
+More test tokens/claims can be added in ``src/Claim/ClaimFactory.php`` along with the expected result.